 Outside winter (late April to early November), cars can drive along the Zao Echo Line to a parking lot just below the Kattadake peak.
 The last few hundred meters to the parking lot are a toll road that costs 550 yen per car (round trip).
 Alternatively, there is a free parking lot a few minutes drive further down the mountain, which is connected with the Kattadake peak by a chair lift (750 yen round trip).

 One bus per day runs on weekends and holidays from late April through July and daily from August to early November from Yamagata Station via Zao Onsen to the Kattadake peak and back.
 The one way trip from Yamagata Station takes about 90 minutes and costs 2050 yen.
 From Zao Onsen it takes about one hour and costs 1470 yen.

-Alternatively, the Kattadake peak can be reached from the Miyagi side by two daily buses from Shiroishi Zao Station along the Tohoku Shinkansen between late April and early November.
-The one way trip takes around 1.5 hours and costs 1980 yen.
+Lastly, the Kattadake peak can also be reached from the Miyagi side by one daily bus from Shiroishi Zao Station along the Tohoku Shinkansen on weekends and public holidays between late April and early November.
+The one way trip takes around 1.5 hours and costs 1960 yen.
 The buses also stop at Shiroishi Station along the Tohoku Main Line.

 It is also possible to take the Zao Ropeway from Zao Onsen to its upper station (1500 yen one way, 3000 yen round trip) and walk from there for about 45 minutes further up the mountain to the summit of Mount Zao from where the Okama Crater comes into visibility.